 As children reach the intermediate school years, they begin to become more and more aware of the world around them.
 So we build upon the solid foundation laid by the primary school teachers to help children grow in Biblical knowledge and to personally experience their relationship with Jesus.
 We also encourage them to nurture that relationship with Him and to use it as a basis for living in community while joyfully extending Christ's love through a life of learning, evangelism and service.

 And service is something we encourage at all grade levels - including here in the intermediate school.
-Students serve others by collecting Christmas stockings for needy children and other team outreach projects.
-They also regularly pray and help financially support Pacific Academy's sponsor schools in Kibaale, Uganda.
+Students serve others through both local and international outreach programs.
+They also regularly pray for students in Kibaale, Uganda.